Mike Hominuck

 Mike Hominuck (born May 4, 1981 in Welland, Ontario) is a former lacrosse player for the National Lacrosse League.
 On September 7, 2011, Hominuck signed with the Philadelphia Wings.
 He played for the Welland Cougars Jr. B hockey club.
-He is currently a Teacher at Notre Dame College School in Welland, Ontario, Canada.
+He is currently a Teacher at Holy Name Catholic Elementary School in Welland, Ontario, Canada.
 In 2013, he announced his retirement.